 752 Bennington St.

-Across from Constitution Beach, Royal’s Roast Beef has been serving the East Boston community since 1979 with a variety of sandwiches and wraps, salads, and seafood dishes.
-The unpretentious restaurant has a recently renovated dining area, and takeout and delivery are available.
-Although famous for its seafood combination dinners—with clams, scallops, shrimp, haddock, and onion rings—and steak and cheese subs, the roast beef sandwiches are what put Royal’s on the map.
+Across from Constitution Beach, Royal Roast Beef and Seafood has been serving the East Boston community since 1979 with a variety of sandwiches and wraps, salads, and seafood dishes.
+The unpretentious restaurant also offers takeout, delivery, and catering.
+Although famous for its seafood combination dinners—with clams, scallops, shrimp, haddock, fries, and coleslaw—the roast beef sandwiches are what put Royal on the map.

-Getting there: Take any MBTA Green Line trolley to Government Center, transfer to a Blue Line outbound train, and get off at Maverick, Airport, or Wood Island.
+Getting there: Take any MBTA Green Line trolley to Government Center, transfer to a Blue Line outbound train toward Wonderland, and get off at Maverick, Airport, Wood Island, Orient Heights, or Suffolk Downs.